NO ACTION IS WASTED

 These fact sheets help parents talk with their teens about potential health risks for drugs and alcohol during the teen years.
 Some of them may surprise you.
 The tip sheets provide conversation starters and advice for answering teens’ most common questions.

-Parent Resource Guidebook contains all of these fact and tip sheets in a useful guide to prepare you for conversations with your child.
+High School Parent Resource Guide contains all of these fact and tip sheets in a useful guide to prepare you for conversations with your child.

 Guía de Recursos para Padres la cúal le proverá información acerca los efectos del alcohol y otras drogas en el desarrollo del cerebro al joven.
 Esta guía le permitira tener una conversación abierta y honesta con su adolescente.